ShikoteiCoding/DeepDoc/README.md

 # DeepDoc
-Docs writing should be easier
+Docs writing should be easier.
+This project is for me to progress as a software developpe.
+I document myself a lot before implementing and try to use the most coherent architectural choices I can.

 # Installation